The Revolution Will Be Televised

-The Revolution Will Be Televised is a British television satire show starring Heydon Prowse and Jolyon Rubinstein, which was first screened on BBC Three in August 2012.
-Writing for The Guardian, Sam Wollaston said it's "Sacha Baron Cohen with a bit more substance then, or Mark Steel with a few more laughs".
-At the 2013 British Academy Television Awards, the show won Best Comedy Programme.
+The Revolution Will Be Televised is a British satirical TV show starring Heydon Prowse and Jolyon Rubinstein, which was first screened on BBC Three in August 2012.
+Writing for The Guardian, Sam Wollaston said the show is "Sacha Baron Cohen with a bit more substance then, or Mark Steel with a few more laughs".
+At the 2013 British Academy Television Awards, it won Best Comedy Programme.

-Prowse and Rubinstein followed up The Revolution Will Be Televised with the TV film Brexageddon?! in 2016, then the prank/sketch show Revolting in 2017.
+Prowse and Rubinstein followed up The Revolution Will Be Televised with the TV film Brexageddon?! in 2016, and the prank/sketch show Revolting in 2017.

-Programme content
+Content

 The programme is a montage of satirical pranks and sketches carried out by Prowse and Rubinstein to "fight back" against "a world full of hypocrisy, corruption and greed."
 Sometimes featuring fictional characters, most of the show's content consists of the two presenters making a mockery of the wrongdoings of politicians, bankers, and that in other current affairs, in an attempt to try to emphasise its immorality.
-The public involved usually has no idea that what is being carried out is satire, and are usually fooled by the antics of Rubinstein and Prowse, which leads to some interesting reactions.
+The public involved usually has no idea that what is being carried out is satire, and are usually fooled by the antics of Rubinstein and Prowse.